Advancing the phenomenology of GeV-scale axion-like particles: ALP decay modes

 The total ALP hadronic decay widths for the models of fermionic and gluonic ALPs are shown in Fig.~\ref{fig:production-probabilities} (the bottom panel).
-We include there two calculations: using our results, and utilizing the state-of-the-art approach similar to~\cite{Aloni:2018vki,DallaValleGarcia:2023xhh}, obtained in the $\kappa_{q}$-dependent way (for the coupling solely to gluons) and dropping the mixing with heavy pseudoscalar mesons.
+We include two calculations: the one using our results, and another one utilizing the state-of-the-art approach similar to~\cite{Aloni:2018vki,DallaValleGarcia:2023xhh}, obtained in the non-covariant way (for the coupling solely to gluons) and dropping the mixing with heavy pseudoscalar mesons.
 To fix the $\kappa_{q}$ parameters, we adopt the common choice $\kappa_{q} = m_{q}^{-1}/\text{Tr}[m_{q}^{-1}]$, where $m_{q}$ is the quark mass matrix.

 In the mass range $m_{a}\lesssim 2\text{ GeV}$, the exclusive widths differ by up to a few orders of magnitude.
 For the gluonic ALPs, our prediction is much smaller than the state-of-the-art results in the domain $m_{a}\gtrsim 1\text{ GeV}$.
 It is caused by the partial cancellation between the contributions coming from the diagonalization~\eqref{eq:diagonalization} and the rotation~\eqref{eq:sigma-transformed}, which reflects the genuine property of the gluonic interaction in Eq.~\eqref{eq:alp-lagrangian}.
 Because of the same cancellation, the mixing with heavy pseudoscalar mesons does not contribute significantly.
-These factors prevent making a matching of the exclusive width with the perturbative width into gluons.
+These factors prevent making a match of the exclusive width with the perturbative width into gluons.
 The situation is different for the ALPs universally coupled to fermions, for which the heavy pseudoscalars increase the width by up to two orders of magnitude.